Jigsaw puzzle: Art and entertainment

 The central antagonist in the Saw film franchise is nicknamed Jigsaw, due to his practice of cutting the shape of a puzzle piece from the remains of his victims.

 In the 1933 Laurel and Hardy short Me and My Pal, several characters attempt to complete a large jigsaw puzzle.

 "Lost in Translation" is a 1974 poem about a child putting together a jigsaw puzzle, as well as an interpretive puzzle itself.

 Life: A User's Manual (1978), Georges Perec's most famous novel, tells as pieces of a puzzle a story about a jigsaw puzzle maker.

-"Jigsaw Puzzle", sometimes spelled "Jig-Saw Puzzle" is a song by the rock and roll band The Rolling Stones, featured on their 1968 album Beggars Banquet.
+"Jigsaw Puzzle", sometimes spelled "Jig-Saw Puzzle" is a song by the rock and roll band The Rolling Stones, featured on their 1968 album Beggars Banquet; “Jigsaw Falling into Place” is a song by the alternative rock band Radiohead, released in 2007 as part of their album ‘’In Rainbows’’.

 In the 1941 film Citizen Kane Susan Alexander Kane (Dorothy Comingore) is reduced to spending her days completing jigsaws after the failure of her operatic career.
 After Kane's death when "Xanadu" is emptied, hundreds of jigsaw puzzles are discovered in the cellar.

 Rhett And Link Do A Rainy Day Jigsaw Puzzle is a short video by self-described "internetainers" (portmanteau of "Internet" and "entertainers") Rhett & Link which portrays the frustration of discovering a puzzle piece is missing.

 In 2022, Andorra issued a commemorative 2 euro coin, on the national side of which a figure of puzzle pieces was stamped, symbolising the Principality of Andorra and the countries belonging to the European Union.

-Mental health

 According to the Alzheimer Society of Canada, doing jigsaw puzzles is one of many activities that can help keep the brain active and may reduce the risk of Alzheimer's disease.